Why Low Power Matters in Digital Design

 - Enable power-aware simulation and verification

-- Power domains and design partitioning
+- Power domains and how to partition your design

 - Voltage levels and multi-voltage design